If you’re looking for another way to complement your Spanish learning without grammar books, look no further. It’s time to listen.

 The song El Albornoz is sung by the independent Catalan pop group, La banda municipal del Polo Norte and features on the album La mejor hora para despertarse, 2009.
 Lead singer Òscar Dalmau is known mostly for his work in television (TV3) and radio (RAC1), where he acts as a presenter and comedian on different programs.

-Pro tip: Òscar Dalmau’s slow and well-pronounced Spanish will make it easier to follow and to retain.
+Pro tip: Òscar Dalmau’s slow and well-pronounced Spanish will make it easier to follow and retain.
 Warning: you may be singing this track for a while…or quite possibly forever.
 You knew the risks.

 Jefe de jefes, Los tigres del Norte (1997)